 All Factor 3 criteria are exempt from the 10-page limit.

-Applicants may receive up to seven points for the Narrative Budget Plan, and up to seven points for a completed 424 CBW.
-Under the 424 CBW score, there will be an automatic reduction of five points in the applicant's score (in addition to any other point deduction(s)) if the applicant submits a 424 CB, but not the detailed 424 CBW.
-In addition, failure to submit a separate 424 CBW budget form for each year will result in an additional 5-point deduction from this sub-factor.
-Additional information regarding the 424 CBW may be found at: www.hud.gov/sites/documents/HUD-424-CBW.XLS;
+Applicants may receive up to seven points for the Narrative Budget Plan and up to seven points for the 424 CBW worksheet.
+Under the 424 CBW score, there will be an automatic five-point reduction (in addition to any other point reduction(s)) if the applicant submits a form 424 $\underline{CB}$ , but not the detailed form 424 $\underline{CBW}$ ).